This Report is based on Oxfam which is a Charitable Organisation Working for Providing Quality

 E-marketing is a technique that involves creation of networking channels with clients and customers so as to communicate and deliver the valuable messages about the entity and building long term relationship with them.
 This helps in maintaining as well as increasing the profitability of business by ensuring that the marketing targets and deliverables are achieved.
 The present report is based on Oxfam which is a confederation comprising of 20 independent charitable organisations headquartered in England, United Kingdom.
 This report includes the major factors and challenges that influence the selection of e-Marketing media and tools.
 Also, it gains an insight into the issues faced by practitioners that affect the implementation of e-Marketing strategies.
 Along with that, various approaches to analyse the target audience and online customer journey is discussed.

-a) Major factors and challenges that influence the selection of e-Marketing media and tools
+a) Major Factors and Challenges that Influence the Selection of e-Marketing Media & Tools

 Oxfam is a global movement started by millions of people who possess a common thought that in a world which is rich in resources, poverty is not inescapable.
 The behaviour of all the employees that are working as a part of this organisation is aligned towards a single objective that is aimed at global eradication of poverty.
 Oxfam equips e-marketing in its operations to raise funds for humanitarian work carried out by the team.
 The selection of appropriate media and tools for the execution of marketing plan is necessary so as to encourage people who volunteer to contribute towards the organisation.
 Various e-marketing tools are Interactive digital television (IDTV), Internet Protocol television (IPTV), digital radio, mobile devices, Wireless application protocol (WAP), Word Press Blog, Tweeterfeed, Pixetell, Youtube, Metricaly, Google+, RSS feed, Instagram, Facebook etc. The factors that influence the selection of e-marketing media are ascertained and explained below:-

-Over time, Oxfam have been introducing many humanitarian, development and work campaigns and programmes like ACTÚA, WE-Care, Stand As One campaign, Click for Karma etc. (Past campaigns and successes, 2018).
-The objectives of all these campaigns vary from each other and thus, the e-marketing tool that is used by Oxfam to promote the campaign also differs accordingly so as to gain maximum attention of people.
+Objectives of Campaign: Over time, Oxfam have been introducing many humanitarian, development and work campaigns and programmes like ACTÚA, WE-Care, Stand As One campaign, Click for Karma etc. (Past campaigns and successes,2018).
+It has been analysed that the objectives of all these campaigns differed from each other on the basis of target audience and the motive behind launching the campaigns.
+Furthermore, it has been assessed that the various campaigns utilised by company have yielded varied outcomes depending upon the nature of target audience and the objective associated with launching it.
+Thus, it can be said that the e-marketing tool used by Oxfam to promote the campaign will be after the evaluation of objective of campaign such that it can gain maximum attention of people.

-While selecting the e-marketing media for communicating the belief of Oxfam, company keeps in consideration the audience that they want to target.
-Organisation targets those individuals or group from where they can receive the support in terms of funds or volunteering for assisting in eradication of global poverty.
-These target group for Oxfam are individuals, businesses or trade dealers, trade associations, industrialists, public and financial institutions, professionals etc.
+Target Audience: While selecting the e-marketing media for communicating the belief of Oxfam, company keeps in consideration the audience that they want to target.;It has been analysed that organisation targets those individuals or groups from where think that they can possibly receive the support.
+This support received from people can be in terms of funds or volunteering for assistance in eradication of global poverty.
+It has been evaluated that the target audience for Oxfam are individuals, businesses, trade dealers, trade associations, industrialists, public and financial institutions, professionals etc. which can give their contribution towards eradication of poverty across the globe.

-Message conveyed or Appeal: Oxfam makes use of e-marketing media and tools to effectively communicate the values and beliefs of the company in relation to humanitarian work and upliftment of people.
-Also, social media tools and company's websites are used by company to appeal to government and audience for contributing funds towards the social cause that company is working for.
+The message Conveyed or Appeal: Oxfam makes use of e-marketing media and tools to effectively communicate the values and beliefs of the company in relation to humanitarian work and upliftment of people.
+Also, it has been analysed that social media tools and the company's websites are used by enterprise.
+It is assessed that this is being done by Oxfam to make a large scale appeal to government and audience for contributing funds towards the social cause that company is working for.
+Besides this, it has been evaluated that company makes use of effective social media tools and website to raise awareness for needs of volunteer in organisation.

-The selection of suitable e-marketing tools also depends upon the duration of time within which the results are desired by Oxfam.
-For instance, Oxfam works to eradicate poverty across the globe and thus, it needs funds and volunteers at all the times.
-So, company employs tools such as Instagram, Facebook, Twitter, website marketing etc. to receive funds instantly.
+Timing: The selection of suitable e-marketing tools also depends upon the duration of time within which the results are desired by Oxfam.
+For instance, Oxfam works to eradicate poverty across the globe and thus, it needs funds and volunteers at all the times It has been analysed that company employs social media tools such as Instagram, Facebook, Twitter, website marketing etc. to raise demand for funds and volunteers at regular intervals.
+Also, it has been assessed that company can gain success in getting support from target audience provided that demand is raised at right time, thus, timing acts as a crucial factor for selection of e-marketing tools.

 Oxfam is an organisation with 5000 paid staff, over 22,000 volunteers operating with more than 1000 partner organisations in 94 countries around the world (Oxfam: Challenges for a complex charity, 2018).
 While equipping various types of tools to increase the operational efficiency of Oxfam, practitioners face a numbers of issues.
 Some of these are explained below:-